ImaneBenHassine/Income-Prediction-and-Deploy-with-Django/README.md

 ![predict](https://user-images.githubusercontent.com/26963240/141123449-f25e9872-d7bd-4a73-afa9-c29b91814cf2.png)

-By cliking the POST buttom the result will be the predictable class and with that the MLweb service is working correctly !
+By clicking the POST buttom the result will be the predictable class and with that the MLweb service is working correctly !

 ![result_predict](https://user-images.githubusercontent.com/26963240/141124132-dd18157a-bd77-4be3-b39c-375f7fdea7d4.png)